JimLynchCodes/Titanium-Lambda/README.md

 ## The Meta Project
-The Star Wars endpoint could be switched out for any asynchronous api (or series / combination of api calls).
+The Star Wars endpoint could be switched out for any asynchronous api (or series / combination of api calls / databates interactions / etc).
 This is a great example of how to make clean, thoroughly testsed Nodejs microserverices that are performant, efficient, and _actually_ do scale to any amount of traffic all on their own.
-This project is a tangible manifestation of the teachings of Titanium Lambda.
+Titanium Lambda is meant to be applicable to _any_ serverless project, the example files here are just one tangible manifestation of the teachings of Titanium Lambda.

 ## Why Titanium Lambda?
 When it comes to working with AWS Lambda, there are't a lot of "enterprise level" tutorials.
-Many people learn the basics, upload some code right into the web console, and stop there thinking that's all there is to building Lambda functions.
+Many people learn the basics, upload some code right into the web console, and stop there thinking that's all there is to building Lambda functions; that they are some type of "cloud toy" rather than the enterprise-level dragon-layer that they are.
 It can be tough figuring out how to deploy efficiently, being disciplined enough to write all the various automated tests, and being aware of where to look when things go wrong.
-If you want to step up your serverless game and build robust, legit Lambda functions then this guide is for you.
+If you want to step up your serverless game and build robust, legit Lambda functions which work as expected then this guide is for you.

 ## What Are We Selling?
 Nothing!
 Titanium Lambda is totally free to use and is not influenced by commercial interests.
 Titanium Lambda was a result of Jim Lynch working professionally with the tools, honing his skills, and over time formulating this guide as a way of organizing his thoughts and building somewhat of a "turnkey" development process for his own personal and professional lambda functions.
-If you like this project, feel free to [tweet to Jim](https://twitter.com/WebWhizJim) and say thanks. :)
+Jim prides himself on being a very, "laid-back perfectionist", and this guide is meant to allow you to run a company or engineering department with many moving parts without being worried and fighting server fires all the time.
+When Jim discovers awesoem things that work for him he often shares them with the world, and he even created a blog called "Wisdom of Jim" (www.wisdomofjim.com) so that he could share his finding with he world!
+If you like this project or other things from, feel free to [tweet to Jim](https://twitter.com/WebWhizJim) and say hi! 👋

 ## How To Use The Template Files